 Routine administrative, financial and non-legislative support services (e.g., equipment purchases, technology standards and services, office supplies, room reservation and set-up) are acquired through the Office of the House Chief Administrative Officer ("CAO").
-For further information about the CAO's services, please refer to HouseNet, the House intranet (https://housenet.house.gov) or the CAO's services office, First Call, at x58000.
+For further information about the CAO's services, please refer to House Intranet or the CAO's services office, First Call, at x58000.